 High School Esports

-HS esports League
+NASEF esports League

 In 2018, Orange County high schools launched a regional competitive Esports league.
 The goal of our project is to document possible connections to socio-emotional learning, teamsmanship, STEM learning, and school engagement among the participants in this league.
 We also seek to explore ways for young people to participate in competitive Esports that go beyond just team play: event organizing, web development, shoutcasting, game analysis, and other potentially valuable learning experiences.